 (ii) The landscape efficiency factor (LEFA) for landscapes using recycled water with concentrations of TDS equal to or above 1,600 mg/L shall be 0.26.

-(B) Notwithstanding subdivision (e)(1)(C), a supplier may include a variance for water used to irrigate landscapes with recycled water containing high levels of TDS for which the sum of the associated water use calculated pursuant to this paragraph and section 969 (e)(2)(B) represent 1 percent or more of the sum of budgets described in section 966(c)(1) through (4), if the supplier is using detailed plant based leaching requirements.
-A supplier using detailed, plant based leaching requirements shall calculate a variance for water used to irrigate landscapes with recycled water containing high levels of TDS (VHTDS) by subtracting one from the applicable landscape efficiency factor (LEFB) described below and multiplying the difference by the square footage of the landscape area irrigated with recycled water containing high levels of TDS (LAHTDS), net reference evapotranspiration (Net ETO), and a unit conversion factor of 0.62.
+(B) Notwithstanding subdivision (f)(1)(C), a supplier may include a variance for water used to irrigate landscapes with recycled water containing high levels of TDS for which the sum of the associated water use calculated pursuant to this paragraph and section 969 (e)(2)(B) represents 1 percent or more of the sum of budgets described in section 966(c)(2) and (c)(3), if the supplier is using detailed plant based leaching requirements.
+A supplier using detailed, plant based leaching requirements shall calculate a variance for water used to irrigate landscapes with recycled water containing high levels of TDS (VHTDS) by subtracting one from the applicable landscape efficiency factor (LEFB) described below and multiplying the difference by the square footage of the landscape area irrigated with recycled water containing high levels of TDS (LAHTDS), net reference evapotranspiration (Net ET0), and a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

-VHTDS = (LEFB - 1) × LAHTDS × Net ETO × 0.62
+VHTDS = (LEFB - 1) × LAHTDS × Net ET0 × 0.62

-(i) The landscape efficiency factor (LEFB) for recycled water applied via sprinkler systems shall be calculated by dividing the plant factor (PF) described in paragraph (iii) by the product of 0.75 and the difference of one minus the plants’ leaching requirement (LR) described in paragraph (iv).
+(i) The landscape efficiency factor (LEFB) for recycled water applied via sprinkler systems shall be calculated by dividing the plant factor (PF) described in paragraph (iii) by the product of 0.75 and the difference between one and the plants’ leaching requirement (LR) described in paragraph (iv).
 This formula is expressed mathematically as follows:

-(ii) The landscape efficiency factor (LEFB) for recycled water applied via drip irrigation systems shall be calculated by dividing the plant factor (PF) as described in paragraph (iii) by the product of 0.81 and the difference of one minus the plants’ leaching requirement (LR) as described in paragraph (iv).
+(ii) The landscape efficiency factor (LEFB) for recycled water applied via drip irrigation systems shall be calculated by dividing the plant factor (PF) as described in paragraph (iii) by the product of 0.81 and the difference between one and the plants’ leaching requirement (LR) as described in paragraph (iv).
 This formula is expressed mathematically as follows:

-(iii) The plant factor shall be that of the lowest water-using plant that is present in at least 30% of the landscaped area.
+(iii) The plant factor shall be that of the lowest water-using plant that is present in at least 30 percent of the landscaped area.

 (iv) The leaching requirement (LR) shall be equal to the salinity of the recycled water (ECiw) divided by the product of 5 and the difference between the plant’s salinity threshold (ECe) and the salinity of the recycled water (ECiw).
 ECiw shall be capped at 1,600 mg/L for salinity concentrations exceeding 1,600 mg/L. This formula is expressed mathematically as follows: